gXLg/nullcord/README.md

 Some interesting facts all around nullcord:
 * The name obviously comes from my nickname `/dev/null` and `discord`
-* This lib was completely developed on my phone ("monile developer" just got a new meaning, huh?)
+* This lib was completely developed on my phone ("mobile developer" just got a new meaning, huh?)
 * The internet at my house was/is so bad, that it created a perfect environment for debugging connectivity related issues
 * I developed this while listening to breakcore and drinking